Global Optimization of the Mean First Passage Time for Narrow Capture Problems in Elliptic Domains: Asymptotic MFPT for the elliptic domain with identical traps

-In essence, the problem at hand is to find the trap positions which minimize the spatial average of the MFPT $u(x)$, denoted by $\amfpt$.
-This section will summarize the equations used to minimize this quantity, as derived in \cite{kolokolnikov2005optimizing, iyaniwura2020optimization}.
-Here the unit disk will be considered a special case of the elliptical domain with zero eccentricity.
-In either case, when the domain contains $N$ identical circular traps, each of radius $\veps$, the average MFPT satisfies \cite{iyaniwura2020optimization}
+and approximated by $\amfpt$ in the leading order in terms of the deviation $\sigma$ of the domain from the unit disk \cite{iyaniwura2021optimization}.
+We now summarize the equations used to minimize $\amfpt$, as derived in \cite{kolokolnikov2005optimizing, iyaniwura2021optimization}.
+The unit disk will be considered a special case of the elliptical domain with zero eccentricity.
+In either case, when the domain contains $N$ identical circular traps, each of radius $\veps$, the approximate AMFPT satisfies \cite{iyaniwura2021optimization}